almonds0166/BCN/README.md

 * Weight perturbation
 * Add BCN method to precision, recall, etc. per label in addition to average
 * Actually work on the thesis :F
+* Are recall & accuracy the same metric here?
+* Convert BCNLayer.network to tensor!